Above; my Eduard 72nd scale Fw 190 A-5

-Above; new-tool 72nd scale Airfix Fw 190 in EagleCal decals for Klaus Bretschneider's "yellow 1N" 6./JG 300 wilde Sau 'porcupine'
+Above; another view of my new-tool 72nd scale Airfix Fw 190 in EagleCal decals for Klaus Bretschneider's "yellow 1N" 6./JG 300 wilde Sau 'porcupine'

 I like to edit and update my blog pages from time to time, especially those that are 'most-viewed'.
-Herewith some views of the Tamiya 190 A-3 (1/48th) and the Revell F-8 (1/72nd) finished in SG 4 colours with the cowl Mickey mouse artwork.
+Herewith some views of my Tamiya 190 A-3 (1/48th) and the Revell F-8 (1/72nd) finished in SG 4 colours with the cowl Mickey mouse artwork.
 The Revell kit is starting to show a fair bit of flash now, and is no longer the best 72nd scale late Fw 190 Anton.
-The Tamiya A-3 is proving a little more tricky - the cowling, fuselage and lower and upper wings all have to be brought together at the same time to get them nicely lined-up !
+The Tamiya A-3 also proved a little tricky - the cowling, fuselage and lower and upper wings all have to be brought together at the same time to get them nicely lined-up !

 I have a long way to go before rivaling Jes Touvdal's Fw 190 collection, but I intend to give him a run for his money!